clvv/fasd/fad.1.md

 # DEBUGGING

-Fasd is hosted on GitHub: https://github.com/clvv/fasd
+Fasd is hosted on GitHub: https://github.com/clvv/fad

-If fasd does not work as expected, please file a bug report on GitHub describing the unexpected behavior along with your OS version, shell version, awk version, sed version, and a log file.
+If fad does not work as expected, please file a bug report on GitHub describing the unexpected behavior along with your OS version, shell version, awk version, sed version, and a log file.

-You can set `_FASD_SINK` in your `.fasdrc` to obtain a log.
+You can set `_FASD_SINK` in your `.fadrc` to obtain a log.

-    _FASD_SINK="$HOME/.fasd.log"
+    _FASD_SINK="$HOME/.fad.log"

 # COPYING